git-fit-team/master/README.md

-#You need to install the dependencies on both the front and back end
+# You need to install the dependencies on both the front and back end

-##// In the root folder run
+## In the root folder run
 npm install

-##// In the angular-src folder run
+## In the angular-src folder run
 npm install

-##// Run the server from root
+## Run the server from root
 npm start

-##// Run the client from angular-src
+## Run the client from angular-src
 ng serve

-##// Visit localhost:4200 to see angular app
+## Visit localhost:4200 to see angular app

-#Please put the correct files in the corresponding directories.
+# Please put the correct files in the corresponding directories.

-##//Images in 'git-fit/angular-src/src/assets/img'
+## Images in 'git-fit/angular-src/src/assets/img'